Azure/iotedge-lorawan-starterkit/docs/adr/010_device_request_queue.md

 - Cache refreshes can happen on a background thread for a device, causing the need for a connection.

-**Note**: We should consider the option to keep building on top of the connection locking/counting we have today.

 There are a number of complex and concurrent code paths in the current solution that make it hard to reason about when a device connection is in use, when it's safe to open/close without affecting another operation in flight and